akasrai/into-the-blockchain/README.md

 ## **9\.
 Longest Chain**

-The most trusted chain with the largest amount of computational work done in calculating the Proof-of-Work
+The most trusted chain with the largest amount of computational work done in calculating the Proof-of-Work.